Katy Shackleton Williams

 Ms. Williams was praised in the Pittsburgh Tribune Review’s, Best Classical Performances of 2009, for her singing in Gustav Mahler’s Resurrection Symphony with the PSO.
 She has recorded Leonardo Balada’s Encenas Borracones with New World Records and his La Muerte de Colon under the Naxos label.

-Currently, she is a member of the professional core for the Mendelssohn Choir, Section Leader of the Jr. Mendelssohn Choir, chorister in Pittsburgh Opera and is adjunct music staff at Washington and Jefferson College.
+Currently, she is a member of the professional core for the Mendelssohn Choir, Section Leader of the Jr. Mendelssohn Choir, chorister in Pittsburgh Opera and is an adjunct music staff at Washington and Jefferson College.
 She is the soprano soloist at Rodef Shalom, Oakland, and the vocal artist in residence at St. Paul’s Episcopal Church, Mt Lebanon.
-Ms. Williams is a graduate of Carnegie Mellon University with a Bachelor of Fine Arts degree in Vocal Performance.